ICJIA/icjia-accessibility-portal/content/faqs.md

 **7. Connect with resources:**

-- **Illinois DoIT** — <a href="https://doit.illinois.gov/initiatives/accessibility/" target="_blank" rel="noopener noreferrer">Contact DoIT.Accessibility@Illinois.gov</a> for training, guidance, and support
+- **Illinois DoIT Office of Information Accessibility** — Email: DoIT.Accessibility@Illinois.gov — Website: <a href="https://doit.illinois.gov/initiatives/accessibility/" target="_blank" rel="noopener noreferrer">https://doit.illinois.gov/initiatives/accessibility/</a>
 - **Accessibility coordinators** — Identify or designate an accessibility coordinator in your organization
 - **Peer networks** — Connect with other managers facing similar challenges
 - **Legal/compliance team** — Work with your legal or compliance office to understand requirements

-**8. Plan for the long term:**
+**8. Keep it sustainable (so it doesn’t collapse after one push):**

-- **Sustainability** — Build accessibility into ongoing operations, not just a one-time project
+- Build accessibility into ongoing operations (publish + purchase + build), not a one-time project
-- **Continuous improvement** — Accessibility is an ongoing commitment, not a one-time fix
-- **Stay informed** — Keep up with accessibility standards and best practices
-- **Documentation** — Maintain records of accessibility efforts and compliance status
+- Maintain documentation, milestones, and ownership

-**Key management principles:**

-- **Start early** — The earlier you begin, the easier and cheaper it is
-- **It's everyone's responsibility** — Not just IT; content creators, designers, and project managers all play roles
-- **Prevention is cheaper than remediation** — Building accessibility in from the start costs 3-10 times less than fixing later
-- **Accessibility benefits everyone** — Accessible design improves usability for all users, not just those with disabilities

 **The bottom line:** As a manager, you don't need to become a technical expert, but you do need to create the organizational support, resources, and accountability that enable your team to succeed.
 The April 2026 deadline is firm, but with proper planning and support, your organization can achieve compliance.